python-amazon-mws/python-amazon-mws/docs/source/gettingStarted.rst

 <http://docs.developer.amazonservices.com/en_US/products/Products_Overview.html>`_
 operation `ListMatchingProducts
 <http://docs.developer.amazonservices.com/en_US/products/Products_ListMatchingProducts.html>`_.
-In Python-Amazon-MWS, this is done using an instance of the ``Products`` API class and its method ``list_matching_products``:
+In python-amazon-mws, this is done using an instance of the ``Products`` API class and its method ``list_matching_products``:

 .. code-block:: python